This transaction has been open since July 2, 2001.

 Some time ago I was asked about long running transactions.
 Is that really so bad and how long should a transaction run?
 I will try to reply that question now, as it returns all the time.
 The answer is not so trivial, as usually when you ask about databases.

-For me the most important and nicest PostgreSQL transactions feature is that it has full transactional DDL.
+For me the most important and the most nice PostgreSQL transactions feature is that it has full transactional DDL.
 You can create an index in a transaction, run many queries and notice that the index is used.
-You could then rollback the transaction, and the index will just magically disappear.
-What’s more, any other transaction won’t ever see that index.
+You could then rollback the transaction and the index will just magically disappear.
+What’s more other transactions won’t ever see that index.

 Too Much Old Garbage Here